2017 Best Law Schools in Dispute Resolution

 Courses are taught by both Moritz College of Law and British faculty.
 Courses that have been offered in the past include Comparative Legal Professions, Comparative Employment Discrimination Law, Comparative Sales and Product Liability Law, European Union Law, Comparative Sentencing and Punishment, International Intellectual Property, Comparative Election Law, Comparative Corporate Law, Comparative Employment Discrimination, Comparative Civil Procedure, and Comparative Dispute Resolution.

-For over two decades, The Ohio State University Moritz College of Law has offered a unique opportunity for students to study English and American legal systems at one of the oldest universities in the world.
+Since 1987, The Ohio State University Moritz College of Law has offered a unique opportunity for students to study English and American legal systems at one of the oldest universities in the world.
 Housed at St. Anne’s College on the campus of the University of Oxford, the Pre-Law Program provides students with an understanding of English culture and legal institutions fundamental to the American legal system, and exposes students to aspects of British cultural life.
 This five-week program integrates classes, guest lectures, and field trips to places of legal, historical and cultural interest.

 For more details, please click here